Regular Verbs in Spanish: Conjugation, List and Sentences

 Conjugating -ER ending regular verbs in Spanish

 The rules are quite similar for ER ending regular verbs like COMER (to eat).
 For instance, the conjugation for the pronoun YO would be formed by replacing ER for the vowel –O, just like this: “Yo como”.
 As you can see, all AR, ER and IR ending regular verbs in Spanish will be conjugated the same way for the pronoun YO, so all you have to memorize are those endings that are different for each type of verb.
-It is possible to substitute the pronoun for a name or an object that agrees with it, for example: Ana (Ella), La flauta (ella), El perro (Él) and so on.
-Other common ER ending regular verbs in Spanish are:
+It is possible to replace the pronoun for a name or an object that agrees with it, for example:

 Sentences in Spanish with ER ending verbs in the present tense